-This illustrates CASPER’s ability to effectively remove a broad-spectrum of VOCs from ambient air, while remaining suitable for use in a range of breath collection situations.
+This illustrates CASPER’s ability to effectively remove a broad spectrum of VOCs from ambient air while remaining suitable for use in a range of breath collection situations.

 Removing Known Test Compounds from the Air

 We’ve also tested CASPER by introducing increased levels of selected VOCs into the air.
 We used a combination of essential oils to add VOCs to the air in a room.
 Samples of the air in the room were collected using the ReCIVA Breath Sampler.
 We also collected samples of the air after it had been processed by CASPER.
-The VOCs from both sets of samples were analysed on the Breath Biopsy platform.
+The VOCs from both sets of samples were analyzed on the Breath Biopsy platform.

 Thorough Quality Control at All Stages

-Appropriate and thorough quality control is critical to our ability to provide high quality breath analysis for our customers.
+Appropriate and thorough quality control is critical to our ability to provide high-quality breath analysis for our customers.
 Across all Breath Biopsy studies, we collect and analyze air from CASPER collected on sorbent tubes.
 As a baseline, we also analyze comparable unused sorbent tubes.
 The results of these analyses are compared to ensure that all CASPER devices provide reliable background VOC reduction across every Breath Biopsy study.

 Non-invasive breath analysis represents an unparalleled opportunity for the advancement of disease detection and precision medicine.
 Breath Biopsy offers world-leading breath collection and analysis capabilities to support your biomarker research.
 With performance that parallels industrial air cleaners, CASPER represents the most suitable and widely applicable solution to the challenge of background VOCs in breath collection.
 CASPER uses a standard power supply and draws air from its surroundings, it is portable and has easy-change filter cartridges each of which is suitable for up to 250 hours of use making it suitable in almost any clinical setting.
 To find out more about CASPER and how Breath Biopsy can support your research, get in touch.